Campbell’s Logo

 Campbells Emblem

-According to official information, modern versions of the logo almost completely repeat the signature of the company’s founder, Joseph Campbell.
-The use of a unique typeface using drawn letters was a reference to homemakers writing down recipes on paper.
+According to official information, modern logo versions almost completely repeat the signature of the company’s founder, Joseph Campbell.
+A unique typeface using drawn letters refers to homemakers writing down recipes on paper.
 Thus, canned food with a painted name gave a feeling of home comfort.
-Also, such feelings were most likely to appear in those buyers who did not have a family, for example, unmarried men.
+Such feelings were most likely to appear in buyers who did not have a family, such as unmarried men.
 Indeed, with the help of a jar of Campbell’s canned food, an imitation of that very comfort was created.

 Campbells Symbol